mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 Since then, a countless number of JavaScript frameworks and libraries have been released, leading to a shared experience by many web developers of [*JavaScript Framework Fatigue*](http://brewhouse.io/blog/2015/05/13/emberjs-an-antidote-to-your-hype-fatigue.html).

-Rails continues to be a useful tool for making web apps, but falls short of offering the level of iteractivity that others have sought from Single Page Application frameworks like [Ember.js](http://emberjs.com).
+Rails continues to be a useful tool for making web apps, but falls short of offering the level of interactivity that others have sought from Single Page Application frameworks like [Ember.js](http://emberjs.com).

 Using Rails as the backend API for a Ember.js app is certainly a viable option, but [Phoenix](http://phoenixframework.org) is becoming a more and more worthy competitor every day by offering features like [Channels](http://www.phoenixframework.org/v0.13.1/docs/channels) using WebSockets.
 Phoenix is not even 1.0 yet, but is already [inspiring](https://www.youtube.com/watch?v=oMlX9i9Icno&t=1h9m) features in Rails.